top of page

 Wellness Promotion

-The Superintendent/designee shall oversee implementation of this policy.
+The Superintendent/designee shall be responsible for oversight of implementation of this policy.
+In each school the building administrator or designee shall ensure compliance.
 Every three years the district wellness committee will review the latest national recommendations pertaining to school health and will update the wellness policy accordingly.
 A triennial progress report with information about each school’s wellness related activities will be posted on the district website.
 The report will include an assessment on compliance, the extent to which our wellness policy compares to model wellness policies, and progress made in achieving goals.

 Appointment and Role of the Wellness Committee

-The Board shall appoint a district-wide Wellness Committee that represents all school levels and will be comprised of the following:
+The Board shall appoint a district-wide Wellness Committee that represents all school levels and will permit the group to be comprised of:

 With the prior approval of the Superintendent/designee, the Wellness Committee may survey parents, students and the community and/or conduct focus groups or community forums.